DaMishalkina/rock-paper-scissors-master/README.md

 }
 ```

+- I ran into a problem with the reactively destructuring variables.
+So, in this project, I decided not to utilize destructure for variables that should be updated reactively.

 - I developed a system for switching between advanced and introductory game modes.
 However, advanced mode is the default for my app.

 - Moreover I have decided to use value of 1200px as min-width for desktop version.
 The reason is the same as in the previous case.